gshen42/HasChor/README.md

 The book will be delivered on 2023-01-01
 ```

-Note previously, the buyer can't buy `Homotopy Type Theory` as it's out of the
+Note that previously, the buyer couldn't buy `Homotopy Type Theory` as it was out of the
-budget, but with buyer2's contribution, now it can.
+budget, but with buyer2's contribution, now they can.

 #### Location-polymorphic bookseller